Non-Credit Program & Courses

-This class is for Au Pairs and is open to all ESL students.
+This class is for Au Pairs and is open to all ESOL students.
 Practice speaking, listening, and vocabulary for conversation and pronunciation.
 This is a fun, dynamic, interactive, informal conversation class.

 Conversation Circles 26/36 – Open to Levels 20 and 30 – 58 hours